 public and with other students in the program.

-Community service learning projects, which provide enriching experiences and additional opportunities for students to communicate, learn, help the local community and grow on a personal level.
+Community service learning projects provide enriching experiences and additional opportunities for students to communicate, learn, help the local community and grow on a personal level.

 On-campus housing and access to Towson University services, including the campus

 library, dining halls, athletic facilities, etc. (Housing on campus is secure with

 room key/card, and security personnel/receptionists are available 24

 hours per day.)

 weekdays at Glen Dining Hall, where students can

 choose from a variety of menus and can eat as much or little as they desire.